• Home

 Amos

-Amos was a sheepbreeder by trade, but called away from that for a time to be a prophet.
-As a young man, Amos may have known Jonah and heard of his trip to Nineveh.
-He may have also known Elisha and heard of his accounts of following Elijah.
-Jonah and Elisha were ending their ministries while Amos and Hosea were coming into theirs.
+Amos was a sheep breeder by trade, but was called away from that for a time to be a prophet.
+Amos may have known Jonah as a young man and heard of his trip to Nineveh.
+Hosea was beginning his ministry toward the end of Amos’ ministry, so they may have crossed paths.
+Amos grew up hearing of the adventures of Elijah and Elisha

-While Amos was a prophet to the southern Kingdom, he brought a message to the Northern kingdom about thirty years prior to their fall.
-This was during the reign of King Jereboam; a prosoperous time, as the northern Kingdom expanded.
-But with the prosperity came idolatry, sexual immorality as well as lawlessness.
-It had been about two hundred years since the kingdom was split.
-It was then that Jereboam set up the golden calve for worship.
-Since then Baal worship had also been adobpted.
+While Amos was from the southern Kingdom, he brought his message to the Northern kingdom about thirty years before their fall.
+This was during the reign of King Jeroboam during a prosperous time, as the northern Kingdom expanded.
+But with the prosperity came idolatry, sexual immorality, as well as lawlessness.
+It had been about two hundred years since the kingdom was split and the first Jereboam set up the golden calves for worship.
+Since then, Baal worship had also been adopted.
 The leadership and people of the Northern Kingdom had failed to remember their God.
-They failed to listen to Jonah, Elijah and Elisha.
-Now Amos would attempt to call them to repentance as they ran headlong to destruction.
+They failed to listen to the prophets.
+Now, Amos would attempt to call them to repentance as they ran headlong to destruction.

-Amos means 'burden bearer' and he bore the burden to speak the word of the Lord to the Northern Kingdom.
-The words of Amos are very visual as if he saw his message.
+Amos means “burden bearer,” and he bore the burden of speaking the word of the Lord to the Northern Kingdom.
+His words are very visual, as if he saw his message.
+The overriding theme is God’s concern for justice.
+While the nations around Israel would be judged, God’s chosen people could think they were somehow protected from the effects of their apostasy and idolatry.

 Judgement on the nations